neb1neuron/ng-spread-table/README.md

 ## Versions

-### v2.8.0
+### v3.0.0

 - update to Angular 13.3.11
-- added possibility to create your customer renderer and editor functionality
+- added possibility to create your customer renderer and editor functionality(see demo)
 - added examples for add, remove, rename column
+- undoRedoService stack size can now be set

 ### v2.7.4